scbowler/aws-setup-guides/FRONT_END_DEPLOYMENT.md

 ### Create a Subdomain

 Visit your domain name registrar and create a new `CNAME` DNS record for your project.
-The `CNAME` record should point to your main domain name.
+The `CNAME` record should point to your root domain name.

 > For example, if your domain name is `yourdomain.com` and your project's name is `code-journal`, then you'll create a `CNAME` record for `code-journal.yourdomain.com` that points to `yourdomain.com`.